Post-Vasectomy Pain Syndrome (PVPS) Case Study

-The case is an actual patient from The Turek Clinic
+The following case is an actual patient from The Turek Clinic:

 On physical exam, everything looked great.
 No lumps or bumps, no varicocele, hernia or tenderness.
 Everything in its rightful place down there.
 The only finding of note was that the vasectomy sites were quite low in the scrotum, behind each testis.